 #2 There are plenty of other iconic animals as well

-Apart from dangerous animals, Australia is known for its iconic animals as well.
+Apart from dangerous animals, Australia is also known for its iconic animals.

 Playing into the first point, some of these animals can also be dangerous.

-Kangaroos are incredibly strong and their kick can really hurt.
-The swimming platypus, although they look cute, they have stinging barbs under their arms for protection.
+Kangaroos are incredibly strong, and their kick can really hurt.
+Although the swimming platypus looks cute, they have stinging barbs under their arms for protection.
 Not to mention the “Great Emu War” of 1932 (there wasn’t actually a war, but it is an interesting part of Australian history).

 #3 Vegemite Spread